What are the Best Dog Foods for the Chinook?

 Weight Management & Obesity

 There is nothing more important than keeping your Chinook at a healthy weight.
 Even a little excess poundage can cause a wide variety of health problems, including the pain of extra burden on their joints.
-Unfortunately, almost half of dogs in the US are overweight.
+Unfortunately, almost half of dogs in the us are overweight.
 Let’s fight dog obesity together by giving our dogs appropriate exercise and managing their caloric intake.
 If your Chinook needs to shed a little weight, look for diets with these labels below.
-Learn more about weight management and obesity for dogs and how to tell if your dog is overweight.
+Learn more about weight management and obesity for dogs and dogs appropriate exercise and fight dog obesity and how to tell if your dog is overweight.

 Are Fresh Food Diets Good for Chinooks?